MbIXjkee/scope_manager/README.md

 }
 ```

-Despite the major usecase of subscribing from a widget, you can subscribe and unsubscribe manually from anywhere in your code.
-Just make sure to unsubscribe when the scope is no longer needed.
+Even though the main use case is subscribing from a widget, you can subscribe and unsubscribe manually from anywhere in your code.
+Just be sure to unsubscribe when the scope is no longer needed.

 # Maintainer
 <a href="https://github.com/MbIXjkee">